 Instructions

-• Blend a small portion of the soup with an immersion blender (or transfer a large ladleful of soup to a small food processor or blender, and puree until roughly smooth).
-This step is optional, but creates a wonderful texture.
+• Optional, but Recommended: For added body, blend a small portion of the soup with an immersion blender (or transfer a large ladleful to a small food processor, pulse several times, and return to the pot).

 Video